Wendy Carlin: Career

 The third book integrates the financial system into the macroeconomic model to allow for analysis of financial cycles as well as business cycles and growth.

 Since 2019, Carlin has served as an External Professor to the Santa Fe Institute.

 Awards and honours

 In September 2014, Carlin was awarded an honorary degree in economics from Murdoch University.

 In 2016, Carlin was appointed a CBE in the New Year Honours, for services to economics and public finance.
+She was elevated to DBE in the 2026 New Year Honours.

 Carlin received the 2019 Economics Network Outstanding Career Achievement in Economics Education award.

-She is also a fellow of the European Economic Association and was elected a Fellow of the British Academy in 2023.
+She is a fellow of the European Economic Association and was elected a Fellow of the British Academy in 2023.

 Personal life

 Carlin was married to University of Oxford economics lecturer Andrew Glyn, with whom she had two children.
 Glyn died in December 2007 from brain cancer.